jonasbergqvist/saas-cms-visual-builder-workshop/README-2-Create-api-client-and-access-token.md

         "client_secret": "{your client_secret}"
       }

 Push "Send" to execute the request, and look at the response in the bottom.
-Copy the value for "access_token" and paste it somewhere temporarly, for example in notepad.
+Copy the value for "access_token" and paste it somewhere temporary, for example in notepad.

 ![image](https://github.com/user-attachments/assets/0b330405-c164-4655-987c-6c09a1882111)

 We can create new content-types in CMS when we have an access token.
-The access token will only be valid for 300 seconds, so you have to create a new token after 300 seconds to continue using the REST API (see "Create access token using Client ID and secret")
+The access token will only be valid for 300 seconds, so you must create a new token after 300 seconds to continue using the REST API (see "Create access token using Client ID and secret")